In the case of strength and balance exercises, There’s an underlying myth that falls are an inevitable part of getting old.

 Strength Imbalance: Training Your Weaker Side

-If it feels like there’s a strength imbalance and your right side is stronger, or more stable than the left, this is something you might want to work on…
+If there’s a strength imbalance and your right side is more robust or more stable than the left, this is something you might want to work on…

-how the solution varies depending on the type of asymmetry you’re working on.
-It’s not uncommon for runners to perform exercises such a single leg squat, lunge, side plank or single leg bridge, all of which challenge the body asymmetrically, only to find that performing the exercise on one side feels very different to the other.
+It’s not uncommon for runners to perform exercises such as a single-leg squat, lunge, side plank or single-leg bridge, all of which challenge the body asymmetrically, only to find that completing the training on one side feels very different from the other.

-One side might feel stronger, one side might fatigue quicker, one side might feel tighter and more restricted, one side might display really poor balance and stability compared to the other.
+One side might feel more robust, one side might fatigue quicker, one side might feel tighter and more restricted, and one side might display poor balance and stability compared to the other.

 How do we solve a strength imbalance?

-We want to think of two different categories: Strength & Mobility, and Stability & Postural Control.
+We want to consider two categories: Strength & Mobility and Stability & Postural Control.

 Strength and Mobility in Strength And Balance Exercises

 A good context here is to talk about a single-leg bridge.
-In doing this exercise, many runners will feel that one side feels weaker than the other, and fatigues more quickly.
-You may also feel that one hip feels tighter and more restricted than the other.
+In this exercise, many runners will feel that one side feels weaker and fatigues more quickly.
+You may also think that one hip feels tighter and more restricted than the other.

 Often this kind of strength imbalance comes as a result of injury.
-Let’s say that our runner doing the single leg bridge is rehabbing a hamstring strain.
-He may well be weaker on the affected side as a result of the injury, and perhaps a little tight around the same side hip as a result of having to protect the injured leg.
+Let’s say our runner doing the single-leg bridge is rehabbing a hamstring strain.
+He may well be weaker on the affected side due to the injury and perhaps a little tight around the same side hip due to having to protect the injured leg.

-Where we’re building strength on this weaker side, to correct a strength imbalance, I usually get runners in this situation to work to a 2:1 ratio of sets.
-So for every set of an exercise they do on the strong side, they do two sets on the uninjured side.
+Where we’re building strength on this weaker side, I usually get runners in this situation to work to a 2:1 ratio of sets to correct a strength imbalance.
+So for every stage of an exercise they do on the solid side, they do two sets on the uninjured side.

-The same principle can be applied when it comes to doing mobility and stretching work to address your tighter hamstrings for example.
+For example, the same principle can be applied when doing mobility and stretching work to address your tighter hamstrings.

 Postural Control in Strength And Balance Exercises

 We take a slightly different approach.
-Rather than getting the runner to double-up on reps on the less stable side, we’d rather focus on reinforcing good patterns – starting from scratch if needs be.
+Rather than getting the runner to double up on reps on the less stable side, we’d instead focus on reinforcing good patterns – starting from scratch needs to be done.

-Let’s take the single leg squat for example.
-If your programme calls for 3 sets of 15 single-leg squats, and you can do so on the right easily, but the left is wobbly and unstable after 5 reps, the last thing I want you to do is plough through the remaining reps regardless.
+Let’s take the single-leg squat, for example.
+If your programme calls for three sets of 15 single-leg squats, and you can do so on the right quickly, but the left is unsafe and unstable after five reps, the last thing I want you to do is plough through the remaining reps regardless.

-If right now, 5 reps are your limit, then we turn 3 sets of 15 reps into 9 sets of 5 reps.
+If, right now, five reps are your limit, we turn three sets of 15 reps into nine groups of 5 reps.

-The same training volume, broken down into chunks of good form.
+The same training volume is broken down into chunks of good form.

-After a while, those 5 good reps in a row will turn into 6, 7, 8 etc until you can do 15 just as well as you can on the other side.
+After a while, those five good reps in a row will turn into 6, 7, 8 etc., until you can do 15 just as well as you can on the other side.
 The technique is everything.